STEllAR-GROUP/tutorials/hlrs2017/session6/README.md

         }
     }
 ```
+* With dynamic chunk size
+    * `auto_chunk_size()`
-* The runtime performs the first iteration and times it
+    * The runtime performs the first 1% of iteration and times tmem
     * Then chooses a chunk size to break the loop into N tasks

 * You might want to 'guide' the algorithm if you know better than the runtime
+    * static chunking is now the default
+    * default = N cores*4
     * The chunk_size is the number of iterations to use per task, not the number of tasks

 ---
 ##When are tasks created